M4kar0vAl/hakaton-backend/chat-docs.md

 - **400**
   - ```
     "data": null,
-    "errors": ["You have already joined this room!"]
+    "errors": ["You have already joined a room!"]
     ```
 - **403**
   - ```